raspberrypilearning/safeguarding-module/en/step_4.md

 <br>
 ### Breaking the code of behaviour

 If a volunteer in your club behaves inappropriately and/or breaks the code of behaviour, action will have to be taken by the club organiser.
-In the case of the club organiser breaking the code of behaviour, action will have to be taken by another volunteer.
+If the club organiser breaks the code of behaviour, action will have to be taken by another volunteer.

 Actions to take: